wevm/wagmi/packages/react/README.md

 }
 ```

-In this example, we create a wagmi `Client` (using the default configuration) and pass it to the React Context `Provider`.
-Next, we use the `useConnect` hook to connect an injected wallet (i.e. MetaMask) to the app.
+In this example, we create a wagmi `Client` and pass it to the React Context `Provider`.
+Next, we use the `useConnect` hook to connect an injected wallet (e.g. MetaMask) to the app.
 Finally, we show the connected account's address with `useAccount` and allow them to disconnect with `useDisconnect`.

 We've only scratched the surface for what you can do with wagmi!